 This command is used to transfer characters from a BSC-equipped remote station to main storage.
-For characters to be transferred to main storage, the line must be in character phase (i.e., must have received a SYN character).
+For characters to be transferred to main storage, the line must be in character phase (i.e., must have received two consecutive SYN characters).
 On a read operation, the bcc and all SYN characters are deleted in the 2703 prior to transfer to main storage.

-The Read command will end normally with Channel End and Device End status (CSW bits 36 and 37) when any ETB, ETX, ACK, NAK, DLE (and associated ending follower characters), or ENQ characters are detected.
+The Read command will end normally with Channel End and Device End status (CSW bits 36 and 37) when any ETB, ETX, NAK, DLE (and associated ending follower characters), or ENQ characters are detected.
 If an EOT is detected, the Read command will end with Channel End, Device End, and Unit Exception status (CSW bits 36, 37, and 39).
+To be recognized as valid control characters, the turnaround characters EOT, NAK, ENQ, and DLE-Stick must be followed by a valid pad character.